TheDohn/TheDohn.github.io/README.md

 -[My project](Kaggle_Home_Credit_Default_Risk/)

-- This was my first "real" data science project that wasn't simply a textbook or website exercise.

 - Please note that many csv files are beyond GitHubs upload limitations.
 In order to preserve the project structure as much as possible I uploaded what I could.
 If there is a csv file missing, it is because it was above the limit.
 All essential notebooks and code are in the directory.